How-To Creole

 Mwen pral dòmi → I am going to sleep

 Like all languages, verbs are important in Creole.
-If you don't know how to use them correctly, you will not be able to carry a good conversation with other people who speak Creole.
-Therefore, make an effort to know how to use the verbs correctly by taking your time to study lesson.
+If you know how to use them correctly, you will be able to carry a good conversation with other people who speak Creole.
+Therefore, make an effort to know how to use the verbs correctly by taking your time to practice.

 Endnotes